y0shK/bioinformatics/README.md

 # bioinformatics
-bioinformatics programs in Python

 This repo is a collection of scripts written in Python for bioinformatics.
-Some of them come from the Coursera course listed here: https://www.coursera.org/learn/bioinformatics While others are original ideas that stem from the online textbook affiliated with that course.
+Some of the scripts come from the interactive textbook associated with the course, while others are original ideas stemming from the course content.

+Link for the Coursera course inspiring some of the code/ideas: https://www.coursera.org/learn/bioinformatics